PtahX/Thrustmaster-T16000-HOTAS/README.md

 Created by PtahX Dec, 2017

-This is a very basic script meant to be run with the default keybinds in Star Citizen (version 3.0 PTU).
-It should be noted that I normally run VoiceAttack for Shields, Weapons & Power settings and that this is by no means a completed project.
-Feel free to Branch this and modify as you will, I'd appreciate it if you would upload to GITHUB any changes so I can see what others are using / fixing :)
+This is am XML script meant to change the keybinds in Star Citizen (version 3.0 PTU) to my own layout.
+YOU DO NOT NEED TO RUN TARGET SOFTWARE WITH THIS CONFIG!.
+I personally normally run VoiceAttack for Shields, Weapons & Power settings and have soem reduntancy built in there as well.
+At some point I will try to make up a visual guide for the binds - not currently completed.

 This config is setup for the following game assignments
 - Joystick 1 T.16000